Movement for the Restoration of the Kingdom of Serbia: December 2021 split

 On 23 December 2021, it was reported that the POKS presidency had met to remove Gojković from the office of president, on the grounds that his four-year term had expired in October.
 It was further reported that the presidency had dissolved the Belgrade board of the party for "inactivity" and instead appointed Vojislav Mihailović as commissioner.

 Subsequently, POKS official Miloš Parandilović stated that the aforementioned meeting of the presidency had been illegitimately convened by a group of party officials seeking to carry out a coup.
 Parandilović said that, according to the party's constitution, meetings of the presidency can only be convened by the president or vice-president, rather than what he described as "a private group that deceives the public and makes decisions that are legally and morally invalid."

 On 28 December, the group centred around Mihailović announced that Gojković and his leading ally Mirko Čikiriz had been expelled from the party.
 Gojković's allies rejected this.
 Gojković's group also stated that Serbia's ministry of public administration and local self-government had issued a certificate on 27 December identifying Gojković as the only legitimate representative of the party.

 Both groups called election assemblies for early January 2022.
 The group centred around Gojković convened a meeting in Topola on 2 January, at which time Gojković was confirmed as party leader.
 The rival group convened a meeting in Belgrade the following day and elected Mihailović as leader.
-Both groups contend that the other is illegitimate.
+Both groups contended that the other was illegitimate.

 On 15 January 2022, Gojković's branch of the POKS announced that its alliance with the DSS had ended on the grounds of the latter party siding with Mihailović's group.
 Mihailović's branch of the party affirmed its alliance with the DSS later in the same day.

 Gojković announced in February 2022 that his POKS group would contest the upcoming presidential, parliamentary, and Belgrade elections with Dveri.